kushalkolar/mesmerize-workshop-ccn-2022/fastplotlib.md

 ## fastplotlib

 About a month ago I started writing a *scientific* plotting library using the `pygfx` rendering engine.

-The goal is to abstract away all the fine details from a rendering engine, i.e. Geometry, Texture, Cameras, Canvases etc., and provide an easy but flexible API forscientific plotting **where performance is the goal**.
+**The goal is to abstract away all the fine details from a rendering engine,** i.e. Geometry, Texture, Cameras, Canvases etc., and provide an easy but flexible API forscientific plotting **where performance is the goal**.

-Note: this is, and never will be, a replacement for plotting libraries such as `matplotlib` or `seaborn` which serve other purposes.
-Instead, I see this as having a huge potential for large-scale imaging analysis, real-time Online closed-loop experiments, and massive insane visualizations combining large-scale imaging, behavior and downstream analysis (this is what I'm using it for right now).
+Note: this is, and **never will be, a replacement for plotting libraries such as `matplotlib` or `seaborn` which serve other purposes.** Instead, I see this as having a huge potential for large-scale imaging analysis, real-time Online closed-loop experiments, and massive insane visualizations combining large-scale imaging, behavior and downstream analysis (this is what I'm using it for right now).

-Since `fastplotlib` uses `pygfx`, it works using a RFB in jupyter notebooks!
+Since `fastplotlib` uses the `pygfx` engine, it works within jupyter notebooks!

 ### Examples